alikerenciler/Autonomous-Drone-Navigatio/README.md

 -  Travel Salesman Script
 -  Position Orianted Visual Servoing Script

-These scripts are used in a project called "" and you can reach youtube link of the project implemenatation in ROS Gazebo simulation environment.
+These scripts are used in a project called "" and you can reach youtube link of the project implementation in ROS Gazebo simulation environment.
 - Youtube link of "" :